-If the System earns 1.50% greater than the assumed rate of return in each year of the projection, the funded ratio will increase to 106% by 2038.
+If the System earns 1.50% greater than the assumed rate in each year of the projection, the actuarially determined contribution rate will steadily decrease to about 5% in 20 years.
+The funded ratio is projected to increase to 100% by 2034 and 105% by the end of the 20-year projection period.